SkidBit/Metin-2-Bot-Rubinum2-Pserver/README.md

 I probably won't update the offsets after major updates, so use it as long as it works.

-Big thanks to Rake and all the others at GuidedHacking for their guides the DLL template.
+Big thanks to Rake and all the others at GuidedHacking for their guides and the DLL template.

 And a big f*** y** to all the people on the forums that took down their tutorials on metin reversing because they are mad that others sell bots made with their knowledge.
 KNOWLEDGE SHOULD BE A FREE, OPEN, ACCESSIBLE RESOURCE!